EmmanuelDemey/website/src/content/trainings/elasticsearch.md

 image: /images/elasticsearch2.svg
 company: Vaduo
 companyUrl: https://www.vaduoconsulting.com/
-keywords: formation, Elasticsearch, Elastic, ES
+keywords: training, Elasticsearch, Elastic, ES
 description:
-  Elasticsearch est une solution open-source reconnue lorsque nous devons mettre en place une solution de moteur de recherche.
-Que ce soit pour proposer un simple champ de formulaire aux utilisateurs ou pour mettre en place une solution permettant d’observer l’état d’un système informatique, Elasticsearch vous propose le nécessaire pour y arriver.
+  Elasticsearch is a well-known open-source solution for implementing a search engine.
+  Whether you need to provide users with a simple search field or build a solution to observe the state of an IT system, Elasticsearch provides everything you need to make it happen.
 ---

-- Présentation de l’écosystème des moteurs de recherche
+- Introduction to the search engine ecosystem
-- Installation et Typologie d’un cluster Elasticsearch
+- Installation and typology of an Elasticsearch cluster
-- Indexation unitaire et multiple
+- Single and bulk indexing
-- Mapping et Analyzer
+- Mapping and Analyzers
-- Recherches
+- Queries
-- Agrégation
+- Aggregations
 - Ingest Pipelines
-- Utilisation de Elasticsearch dans une application Java ou Node.js
+- Using Elasticsearch in a Java or Node.js application
-- Intéraction entre Elasticsearch et Testcontainers
+- Interaction between Elasticsearch and Testcontainers